onestay/go-new-twitch/README.md

 Create a new Twitch Application [here](https://dev.twitch.tv/dashboard/apps) to get a client id.
 You can then create a new twitch client with the ```NewClient``` method and start using all the methods.

-Documentation can be found here
+Documentation can be found here https://godoc.org/github.com/Onestay/go-new-twitch and the oficiall New Twich API reference here https://dev.twitch.tv/docs/api/reference

 ## Example